linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 (GDP 1 - GDP 2) Trade = B ,where B is a constant, distn GDP; is the gross domestic product of country i and dist is the distance between two countries to the nth power.
 B represents a summary of all other factors.

 ## Application of the Gravity Model

 - $B$ includes tariffs, transportation costs, differences in tastes and the effects of border, currency and income differences
-- A version of this model was used in the Estevadeoral, Frantz and Taylor article presented in the first lecture to look at the reasons for the growth and decline in trade from 1870 to 1939
+- A version of this model was used in the Estevadeoral, Frantz and Taylor article presented in the first lecture to look $\$a_t$$ the reasons for the growth and decline in trade from 1870 to 1939
 - Estevadeoral et al. Found significant "common currency" effects in addition to transport costs and lesser effects from tariffs and income convergence
 Monopolistic Competition and the Gravity Model
 - Using the monopolistic competition model, assume:
 - Each country produces a differentiated product
 - Country 1 has $GDP_1$ and produces a differentiated product
  - Country 2 has $GDP_2$ and will purchase Country 1's product
  - In large amounts the larger $GDP_2$
  - In less amounts the greater the distance between Countries 1 and 2
 - Define Share 2 = GDPw, where GDPw is world GDP